Mat0u5/LifeSeries-docs/docs/commands/detailed/superpower.md

 ```
 /superpower force <player/s> <power>
-/superpower force <player/s> clear
+/superpower force <player/s> reset
 ```

 **Arguments:**
 - `<player/s>` - Target player or players
 - `<power>` - The superpower to assign on next randomization
-- `clear` - Removes any forced randomization for that player.
+- `reset` - Removes any forced randomization for that player.

 **Permissions:** Operator